Alpha-AI-LTD/stable-diffusion-web-ui/README.md

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.

+This is a base code clone of work done by AUTOMATIC1111.
+In case things got pulled down.
+You can still access the code base here.

 ![](txt2img_Screenshot.png)

 Check the [custom scripts](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Custom-Scripts) wiki page for extra scripts developed by users.